The best Netflix documentaries to stream right now

 Unlike most documentaries that favor other people talking on behalf of the subject, What Happened, Miss Simone? is dominated by archival footage, taped interviews, and Simone’s own music serving as a parallel narrator to offer a look into the life of one of music’s greatest leading ladies.
 Not only was she a gifted performer, but Nina Simone was also a civil rights activist and loving mother.

-What Happened, Miss Simone? is one of Netflix’s most acclaimed documentaries, having been nominated for the Academy Award for Best Documentary Feature, six Primetime Emmy Awards (winning Outstanding Documentary or Nonfiction Special), and winning a Peabody Award.
+What Happened, Miss Simone? is one of Netflix’s most acclaimed documentaries.
+It was nominated for the Academy Award for Best Documentary Feature in 2015, received six Primetime Emmy Award nominations (winning Outstanding Documentary or Nonfiction Special), and won a Peabody Award.

 High Score